Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 ## 2024-01-11 -
 * Implement a networked client list so that clients can know which other clients are connected.
 1 hour.
 * Cleanup client.c by offloading network functions into the baseclient module.
 2 hours.
+* Implement server list display for the client.
+1 hour.

 ## Kevin Lin